-- Documentation Preparation – Compiling of test and risk assessment reports, technical files and other documentation required to demonstrate product conformity to the MSD.
+- Documentation Preparation – Compiling of test and risk assessment reports, technical files and other documentation required to demonstrate product conformity to the machine directive and CE Marking.

 - General Technical Consultancy – Providing advice to clients on methods to eliminate or reduce safety hazards, statutory obligations and other compliance issues.